 Following his racing career, Fortunate Prospect spent nearly two decades at Michael Sherman’s Farnsworth Farms near Ocala, Fla., where he was a successful sire.
 He sired 537 winners, 28 of them stakes victors.
 His 632 runners, including top filly Fortunate Card and chief earner Suave Prospect, have earned nearly $38 million on the track.
 He was the leading Florida sire in 1995.

-, produced recent Santa Anita Handicap (gr.
-I) winner Ron the Greek
+His daughter, Flambe, produced recent Santa Anita Handicap (gr.
+I) winner Ron the Greek.

 “Grandpa was our oldest retiree and one of our flagship residents,” said Blowen.
 “He was incredibly gentle and was beloved by everyone at Old Friends and by every visitor.
 He was the kindest, sweetest stallion we've ever had, and he will be greatly missed.